sramteke171/javascript-oop/readme.md

 JavaScript is broken up in to 3 sections followed by a mini-lab.

 The first section covers Object Oriented Programming generally and at a high level.
-This will be one of the few times during WDI where we "lecture".
+This will be one of the few times during SEI where we "lecture".
 For the first hour and a half of today's lesson, we'll present the basics of object oriented programming as they apply across object-oriented programming languages.
 We'll then dive into the JavaScript syntax of OOP in the second section - how we